-Students intending to complete the BA with a minor in Economics must be credited with at least 75 points in Economics (not including ARTS 395) which must include at least 45 points at 200-level or above.
+Students intending to complete the BA with a minor in Economics must be credited with 75 points in Economics (not including ARTS 395) of which at least 45 points must be at 200-level or above, and include either ECON 202 or ECON 207.
+Note: Students who first enrolled in the BA prior to 2012 can graduate under the 2012 regulations.